lenarmathias/personal-homepage/README.md

 ## Overview

 This project is my personal homepage, containing my contact information, a list of known and to-learn technologies, and a portfolio of GitHub repositories.
 The portfolio projects are fetched via the GitHub API.
 Additionally, the site offers a dynamic user experience with both light and dark modes, allowing visitors to tailor their viewing experience to their preferences.
+Your chosen theme preference is conveniently saved in local storage, ensuring a seamless and personalized experience each time you visit.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).